FASTAptamer/FASTAptamer/README.txt

 ames and the program execution time.
 The  summary report can be suppressed by i- ncluding the optional flag [-q] on the command line.

 Usage: fastaptamer_count [-h] [-q] [-v] [-i INFILE] [-o OUTFILE]

     [-h]            = Help screen.
     [-q]            = Suppress STDOUT of run report.
     [-v]            = Display version.
     [-i INFILE]     = FASTQ input file.
 REQUIRED.
     [-o OUTFILE]    = FASTA output file.
 REQUIRED.
+    [-u ]           = Create unique sequence ID's

+If the -u flag is used, the FASTA file will have the following format (starting at the second sequence that has the same rank):

+        >RANK(UNIQ)-READS-RPM
+        SEQUENCE

+Where UNIQ is a numeric label that distinguishes sequences with identical RANK and READS (and therefore identical RPM too).
+This label starts at '2' and increments by one for each new sequence that has the same RANK.
+This label is r- eset each time RANK increases.

 --------------------------------------------------------------------------------

 IV.
 FASTAptamer-Compare